bhavyaaggarwal24/py-random-walks-rubber-duck/README.md

 # Python code for rubber ducks floating down a canal being affected by the current and wind

-This is a simple model of the real world using Random Walks.
+This is a simple model of the real world using **Random Walks**.
 A rubber duck has been considered floating down a canal being affected by the current and wind.

 Fisrt class is current whose initialization method gives an initial velocity and direction which will default to 0 degrees (due north.)
 A method called get_vector() returns the current velocity and direction.
 Each time get_vector() is called the velocity will randomly change in the range of 0.5 to 2.0 and the direction will change 5 degrees.
 (The velocity will be feet per iteration.)